chrisl8/ArloBot/PropellerCodeForArloBot/README.md

 A typical calibration method can be found in "[Borenstein, J., & Feng, L. (1995).
 UMBmark: A benchmark test for measuring odometry errors in mobile robots](http://dx.doi.org/10.1117/12.228968).
 Ann Arbor, 1001, 48109-2110."

-To be more specific, the systematic error can mainly be classified into three categories: unequal wheel diameters `Ed`, uncertainty about the wheelbase `Eb`, and uncertainty about the wheel diameter `Es`.
+To be more specific, the systematic error can mainly be classified into three categories:
+- Unequal wheel diameters: `Ed`
+- Uncertainty about the wheelbase `Eb`
+- Uncertainty about the wheel diameter `Es`
 The errors can be calibrated by `DIAERROR`, `TRACKWIDTH`, and `DISPERCOUNT`, respectively.

 `Es` can be measured by just an ordinary tape measure, with an iterative dichotomy.
 For instance, the `DISPERCOUNT` should be larger if the robot travels less than programmed.